wc-toolkit/type-parser/README.md

 </div>

-# WC Toolkit Custom JSDoc Tags Plugin
+# WC Toolkit Type Parser

 This is a plugin maps custom JSDoc tags on your component classes to properties in Custom Elements Manifest using the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/).